TheThingsNetwork/docs/_content/applications/Cayenne/index.md

 ## Add the myDevices Cayenne integration in the Console

-1. Go to your application in the [**Console**](https://console.thethingsnetwork.org/applications) and add the myDevices integration via **Add Integration**
+1. Go to your application in the [**Console**](https://console.thethingsnetwork.org/applications) and add the Cayenne integration via **Add Integration**
 	![myDevices-dashboard](integrations.png)

-2. You can find your **Process ID** in the URL of the myDevices dashboard, starting after `/lora/`
+2. You can find your **Process ID** in the URL of the myDevices Cayenne dashboard, starting after `/lora/`
 3. Add the integration

 ## Build your Cayenne dashboard
-Click the device on the left side of your dashboard in Cayenne and you data is should be shown right away.
-After a bit of editing you can make quite some fancy stuff:
+Click the device on the left side of your dashboard in Cayenne and your data is shown right away.
+After a bit of editing you can make quite some fancy stuff.

 ![myDevices-dashboard](mydevices-data.png)